MatthewB1/Readable/README.md

 ```

 #### With parameters
+- variables are instantiated in the function declaration, so keyword 'var'is required
 ```
 # Declaring a function with parameters
-function myFunctionWithParams a, b{
+function myFunctionWithParams (var a, var b){
 //statement
 }

 # calling a function with parameters
-let myNumb = 10;
+var myNumb = 10;
 myFunction(myNumb,"argument!");
 ```

 ---

 ## Returning
-- return types do not need to be declared, but if they, the value returned from a function is cast to the stated data type
+- return types do not need to be declared

-function returnSeven
+function returnSeven(){
+return 7;
+}

 ---